byu-cpe/ecen625/_labs/lab_scheduling.md

 ```

 ### How this lab works
-In this lab you are going to write an HLS scheduler that operates on LLVM intermediate representation (assembly-like code).
+In this lab you are going to write an HLS scheduler that operates on LLVM intermediate representation.
 You are going to formulate a schedule (ie, pick a cycle number for each instruction), such that the schedule completes are soon as possible.
 But you can't just run all the instructions at once!
 You need to respect data and memory dependencies, as well as respecting functional unit limits (ie. you can't read unlimited things from memory at once), and the critical path constraint.

 This provided code isn't part of a real HLS tool (your schedule won't be used to produce any RTL), but the concepts and techniques are very similar to what is done in commerical HLS tools.